christopherlovell/christopherlovell.github.io/_projects/evs.md

 </div>

 The EVS technique is now being used to evaluate candidates from Euclid and other observatories {% cite franco_unveiling_2023 %}.
+Christian Kragh Jespersen, a student at Princeton, has also worked on including the effects of cosmic variance in an EVS-like scheme, finding important deviations from the fiducial results for individual JWST pointings {% cite kragh_jespersen_significance_2024 %}.